diffalot/diff.mx/src/posts/2013-04-22-eme-has-landed.md

 ---
 layout: post
-title:  "EME Has Landed, Run for Your Life"
+title: 'EME Has Landed, Run for Your Life'
 date: 2013-04-22 12:00:00
 categories: [mtos]
 tags: [eme, html5, webrtc]
 ---

 > UPDATE: i have been confused by multiple uses of CDM { Content Delivery
 > Manager | Content Decryption Module } on w3c lists. please substitute “CDM”
 > with "DRM server" in the notes below.

 Here are a few quick notes from yesterday's lightning talks at #fcx2013: